alexmill/trump_transcripts/transcripts/primary_debate_2016-03-03.md

 It's very, very hard to get people.
 But other hotels do the exact same thing.
 And just so you understand, just again, this is a legal process.
 This is a procedure.
 It's part of the law.
 I take advantage of that.
 There's nothing wrong with it.
 We have no choice.
 This wasn't on the subject.
 Tapes were not on the subject, but that's...
 No, no. You're the liar.
-You're the lying guy up here. [ crosstalk ] You're the — you're the one.
+You're the lying guy up here.
+You're the — you're the one.
 You're the one.
 You're the one.
 Now, let me just tell you.
-Let me just tell you. [ crosstalk ] Excuse me.
+Let me just tell you.
+Excuse me.
 Excuse me.
 I've given my answer, Lyin' Ted.
 I've given my answer.
 They won't refuse.
 They're not going to refuse me.
 Believe me.
 Let me just tell you, you look at the Middle East.
 They're chopping off heads.
 They're chopping off the heads of Christians and anybody else that happens to be in the way.
 They're drowning people in steel cages.
 And he — now we're talking about waterboarding.
 This really started with Ted, a question was asked of Ted last — two debates ago about waterboarding.
 And Ted was, you know, having a hard time with that question, to be totally honest with you.
 They then came to me, what do you think of waterboarding?
 I said it's fine.
 And if we want to go stronger, I'd go stronger, too, because, frankly......that's the way I feel.
 Can you imagine — can you imagine these people, these animals over in the Middle East, that chop off heads, sitting around talking and seeing that we're having a hard problem with waterboarding?
 We should go for waterboarding and we should go tougher than waterboarding.
 That's my opinion.
 And — and — and — I'm a leader.
 I'm a leader.
 I've always been a leader.
 I've never had any problem leading people.
 If I say do it, they're going to do it.
 That's what leadership is all about.